AKAD0/FFM_XOR/README.md

 $$

 For this particular example optimal parameters are already known and provided as initializing data.\
-In general, the stochastic gradient descent is usually used to find them and produces acceptable results.
+In general, the stochastic gradient descent is usually used to find these parameters and produces acceptable results.

 ### > Initializing data
 $$